Article 1 General stipulations

 Article 12 Markings

-1. Only horses that are entirely black are eligible for registration in the Studbook Register for stallions and mares and the Gelding Book.
-For foals some white markings are allowed at the time of awarding premiums and entry in the Studbook.
+2. Only horses that are entirely black are eligible for registration in the Studbook and Gelding Book.
+A number of markings, subject to location and size, is allowed in the context of awarding premiums to foals and for Studbook registration:

-- markings on the face (star) if above the eye line and with a maximum diameter of no more than 3 cm.
+- markings on the face if above the eye line and with a maximum diameter of no more than 3 cm.
 The diameter must be measured at the widest part of the marking.

-- for mares: white (spots) on the soles of the feet
+- white (spots) on the soles of the feet.

 Not allowed are: